vandersonmr/vandersonmr/README.md

 # ✨ Researcher and Developer ✨

-I'm currently a Compuer Science Ph.D candidate at the University of Campinas in Brazil.
+I'm Compuer Science Ph.D candidate at the University of Campinas in Brazil.

 🤔 Right now my main interest is to work with deep learn code generation and compiler optimizations.